93

 Reply to Dungroanin

+You equate exchange of labour, money and product with capitalism, as do most liberals and others who defend it, as if capitalism has been with us since time immemorial, ‘in our bones’, part of ‘human nature’ no less.
+We Marxists on the other hand make a distinction between means of production, means of exchange, and ownership and labour relations.
 After barter, all manner of economic activity occurred before the capitalist mode of production took root and relied on some form of exchange medium.
 Those pre-capitalist modes were based on private ownership of the means of production, and included slavery and feudalism.
 These owning classes presupposed a level of productivity beyond subsistence sufficient to support a class living off the surplus product.
-Growing up in the midst of feudalism and laying the basis for capitalist production itself was mercantilism where produce from all over the world and domestically was put onto the market by merchants, where the producers and purchasers were now anonymous to each other.
+Growing up in the midst of feudalism and laying the basis for capitalist production itself was mercantilism where produce from all over the world and domestically was put onto… Read more »

 Dungroanin